awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 ## Update your AWS Serverless Application Repository application permissions<a name="cloudformation-serverless-application-procedure-step-5"></a>

 To submit your AWS Serverless Application Repository application to AWS Marketplace, you must grant AWS Marketplace permissions to read your application\.
 To do that, add permissions to a policy associated with your serverless application\.
-There are two ways to update your application policy\.
+There are two ways to update your application policy:
-+ Go to the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com)\.
-Find your serverless application\.
-From **Share with AWS accounts**, choose **Add**\.
-In the input text field, provide the following service principal, `assets.marketplace.amazonaws.com`, and then choose **Save**\.
++ Go to the [AWS Serverless Application Repository](https://console.aws.amazon.com/serverlessrepo/home)\.
+Choose your serverless application from the list\.
+Select the **Sharing** tab, and choose **Create Statement**\.
+On the **Statement configuration** page, enter the following service principal, **assets\.marketplace\.amazonaws\.com**,in the **Account Ids** field\.
+Finally choose **Save**\.
-+ Use the following AWS CLI command to update your application policy:
++ Use the following AWS CLI command to update your application policy\.

   ```
   aws serverlessrepo put-application-policy \